-Welsh Celtic Astrology practice is an astrological method practiced by ancient Welsh druids and based on Celtic tree signs.
+This Welsh practice is an astrological method practised by ancient Welsh druids and based on Celtic tree signs.
 As described in old Welsh manuscripts, it’s based on the Welsh/Irish Symbol system but NOT on other traditional systems like the Western, Vedic or Chinese astrology.
 Welsh druid astrological history has itself drawn on Irish roots as a basis for its form and structure and this has lead to the unique Celt Zodiac used in this type of forecasting.
 The druids were ancient priests who occupied a large area of Western Europe, Ireland, and Britain until they were displaced by an invading Roman regime and, later, by the arrival of Christianity.

 As a result, trees were deemed as living entities, possessed with immeasurable knowledge and Wisdom.
 These symbolically represented the Life, Death, and Renewal Cycle, and symbolically connected with the three planes of existence: mind, body, and soul.
-To Christians, it demonstrated the vital core of Christianity belief that God is the father, the son and the Holy Spirit.
+To Christians, it demonstrated the vital core of Christianity belief that God is the father, the Son and the Holy Spirit.
 For both beliefs, the Knot of Trinity signified the way in which the 3 separate essences were interconnected.
 These societies were grounded upon the parity and balance between the male and female, with the female Druidess being signified by the Spirits living in the sacred trees.
 Each sign resembles a given tree, a letter of the Ogham alphabet, Guardian Animal, God, and other items like Gemstones.
 Some prominent scholars noticed that Celt practices had some resemblance to Vedic practice.
 They revealed that prehistoric Celt astrologers and the Vedic astrologers relied on intriguingly similar systems.

-Latin and Greek authors described that Celts weren’t only astronomically advanced but were also respected, mostly by Greeks, for “speculation from the stars".
-Even the Romans honored their astrological knowledge with some classical writers going deep in saying that the Celts were astronomy masters.
-The first to recognize that the early Celts believed that the world was round was Martial (40 – 103 c.AD), who claimed Celtic ancestry himself.
+Latin and Greek authors described the fact that Celts weren’t only astronomically advanced but were also respected, mostly by Greeks, for “speculation from the stars".
+Even the Romans honoured their astrological knowledge with some classical writers going deep in saying that the Celts were astronomy masters.
+The first to recognise that the early Celts believed that the world was round was Martial (40 – 103 c.AD), who claimed Celtic ancestry himself.
 The Welsh line has an extensive tradition of astrological knowledge that stretches back to the times before the introduction of Christianity, and Latin and Greek learning.
 This rich astrological tradition has now been dejectedly neglected.
 Welsh astrology is concerned with bringing the Symbolism awareness that the Druids used in forming an astrological system.

 Druidic Lunar Power

-In Celt zodiac (Druid) symbolism, the moon signifies the subconscious mind and concealed matters while the sun signifies the conscious mind.
+In Celt astrology (Druid) symbolism, the moon signifies the subconscious mind and concealed matters while the sun signifies the conscious mind.
 The moon is the source of the subliminal mind where true facts of past lives dwell.
 Utilizing the lunar calendar, this form of astrology opens up your past life memories and other concealed secrets.